Organised crime in Australia: Federal

 The remaining 18 offences of money laundering are those of dealing with the proceeds or instruments of crime.
 'Dealing with' the proceeds of crime includes all the actions considered as possession of the proceeds of crime as well as engaging in banking transactions using the illicit funds.
 These 18 offences are distinguished by the value of the property involved and the intent of the offender.
 The punishments' severity increases with the value and with the offender's knowledge of the source of the funds.
-The Criminal Code classifies offences according to the value of the funds involved into bands of $1,000,000 or more; $100,000 to $999,999; $50,000 to $99,999; $10,000 to $49,999; $1,000 to $9,999; and funds of any value.
+Offences are classified under The Criminal Code according to the value of the funds involved.
+These are divided into bands of $1,000,000 or more; $100,000 to $999,999; $50,000 to $99,999; $10,000 to $49,999; $1,000 to $9,999; and funds of any value.